| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 As always, there must be no possibility of intervening searches between the

-call to a search function and the call to match-data
+call to a search function and the call to match-data that is intended

 to access the match data for that search.